thisisSDK/anticipated-movies/README.md

 # AnticipatedMovies

+This gem scrapes the most anticipated movies of 2019 from Rotten Tomatoes and enables the user to find out more information on the up-and-coming flicks.

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/anticipated_movies`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem